sedenardi/stream-dbf/README.md

 A dBase DBF file parser that outputs a node stream.

 `stream-dbf` uses the logic from abstractvector's [node-dbf](https://github.com/abstractvector/node-dbf).
 I've transcribed his CoffeeScript source to plain Javascript and used that logic with Node's built-in `Transform` stream.

+    npm install stream-dbf

 #Usage